nghaffari/nghaffari.github.io/_posts/2023-06-14-Persian-Poetry.md

 ---
 layout: distill
-title: "Some Musing on Persian Poetry"
+title: "Some Musings on Persian Poetry"
 description: Some translations and thoughts on four poetic excerpts from four of the giants of Persian poetry
 tags: languages, history
 giscus_comments: false